Twiddle Rocks Playstation Theatre in Times Square (Recap Video + Gallery)

 II, will be released on April 28 and they were planning on show casing a few new tunes — their first in a year-and-a-half — and they definitely weren’t shy to bring out some heavy hitting sit-ins that really made for some scorching sets.
 Night two particularly stands out, both of which can be found on nugs.net.

 Both nights started off with Aqueous playing two scorching sets.
-On the second night Twiddle’s bassist Gubb sat in with Aqueous for a cover of “Band on the Run.”
+On the second night Twiddle’s bassist Gubb sat in with Aqueous for a cover of “Band on the Run” by Paul McCartney & Wings.
 Aqueous returned the favor when guitarist/vocalist Mike Gantzer hopped out with Twiddle, where Gantzer and Mihali Savoulidis respectfully traded solos.

 Twiddle started off both nights with acoustic sets, which made for a great transition into the Twiddle realm as the vibes of Aqueous’ energy subsided in the crowd.
 Twiddle brought the energy back down and into their control with songs like “Bronze Fingers,” “Five,” “White Light,” and “Hattibagen McRat.”

 Set two began with “Earth Mama” and transitioned into some of their big hits like “Amydst the Myst” and “Lost in the Cold.”
-It ended with arguably their biggest hit, “When It Rains It Pours”
+After loud waves of approval the band closed out the set with a Spotify hit, “When It Rains It Pours.”

 Set three started off with crowd favorite “Jamflowman” and then they brought out the horns including James Casey from Trey Anastasio Band on “Moments.”
 The set went on to feature “Daydream Farmer” and “The Juggernaut,” a debut song written by Mihali.